Implementing SAP Business One? How long should it take?05 Jan 2018 | by Natalie

 - The current skill set of users?
 Are the users skilled at using an ERP / Business Management Solution like SAP Business One?

 - Project management – will you have access to an internal project manager to help streamline the implementation of SAP Business One?

 - Cloud Vs on-premise SAP Business One implementation?

 - The depth of functional requirements – is your business looking to implement a broad level of simple functionality or a very deep functional footprint utilizing all of the modules and configurations available in SAP Business One?

 As you can see there are multiple factors which need to be considered before finalizing timeframes and implementation days for an SAP Business One implementation.

 It’s a good idea to scope out your SAP Business One implementation and timeframes as a part of your assessment process.
 This will give you, the customer, a clear understanding of the timeframes and associated investment required to implement SAP Business One.
-The SAP Business One scope of works will also provide your SAP Business One partner with a clear understanding of functionality and consultancy days required to implement SAP Business One for your business.
+The SAP Business One scope of work will also provide your SAP Business One partner with a clear understanding of the functionality and consultancy days required to implement SAP Business One for your business.